udoprog/OxidizeBot/README.md

 speaker = "Speakers (Realtek High Definiti" volume = 50

+# Set to false and the current song will not be echoed in chat.
+echo_current_song = true

 [player.current_song]
 # Optional: Write information on the current song to the given path for use with e.g. OBS.
 path = "E:\\temp\\current_song.txt"